Skip to main content

 End of Test

 At the end of a test, you will see a results screen.
-If a driver had been previously selected, you will see a score associated to that driver which represents the % of test time inside the tolerance margin.
-You can also assign the result to another driver by selecting the New Driver button.
+If the driver has already been selected, it will show a score associated to that driver, representing the % of test time spent within the tolerance margin.
+If you have not selected a driver yet, or if you want to change the selected driver, press the New Driver button.

 VBOX Touch Speed Profiler Results.png